-Staff members of the Agencies and HUD participated in a number of appraisal/banking related meetings.
+Agency and HUD staff members participated in a number of appraisal/banking related meetings.
 Throughout the year, the Agencies were represented at meetings of The Appraisal Foundation Advisory Council, Association of Appraiser Regulatory Officials, ASB, and AQB.
-ASC members and staff also attended the Robert Morris Associates Chief Appraiser Roundtable to maintain a dialogue with members of the lending community.
+ASC members and staff also attended the Risk Management Association's Chief Appraiser Roundtable to maintain a dialogue with members of the lending community.